Kabilduke/Kabilduke/README.md

 ### Bio:

-K A B I L is a talented software engineer with expertise in Data Science, Data Engineering, Python, MLOps, Java, and Frontend development.
+K A B I L is a talented software engineer with expertise in Data Science, Data Engineering, Python, MLOps, Neural Networks, and Frontend development.

 ### My Stack: